Phantoms (Acceptance album): Composition and recording

-The album's sound has been described as alternative pop, pop, pop rock, and rock.
+The album's sound has been described as alternative pop, pop, pop rock, rock, and emo.
 All of the songs on the album were written, but were left unfinished before recording.
 Prior to entering the studio, the group did pre-production for a few months.
 By the time they entered the studio, the band had complete songs.
 Phantoms was recorded at The Compound in Capitol Hill, Seattle with Sprinkle handling production duties.

 Release

 In August and September 2004, the band toured with Gatsbys American Dream and the Snake the Cross the Crown.
 They went on a West Coast tour in February 2005 with Killradio and Over It.
 On February 24, 2005, Phantoms was announced for release, and the album's track listing was revealed.
 On March 1, 2005, "Different" was released as a single.
 In March and April, the band went on tour with Copeland, Lovedrug, As Tall as Lions and Eager Seas.
 It was promoted with an appearance at The Bamboozle and Flipside festivals, and a May 2005 tour with Vendetta Red, Head Automatica and A Static Lullaby.
 The band then supported Anberlin and Saosin on their tour of the US in June and July.
 Following this, the band joined Cartel, the Receiving End of Sirens and Panic! at the Disco on the Take Cover tour.
 "Take Cover" was released to radio on September 13.
 The band supported Yellowcard on their club tour of the US between October and December 2005.

 On January 31, 2006, it was announced that bassist Ryan Zwiefelhofer had left the band, citing that he needed to "find the place that defines who I am."
 The group's touring keyboardist Kyle Flynn filled in on bass duties.
 In February and March, the group went on the Truckstops and Statelines tour, alongside The Academy Is..., Panic! at the Disco, and Hellogoodbye.
 On August 2, the band announced they were breaking up.
 With the exception of Vena, the members formed new bands.